 Expedited review and approval.
 Pursuant to a written request, the County Administrator may designate a given development or redevelopment project as one which is worthy of an expedited review and approval process.
 Designation by the County Administrator shall be purely discretional and afforded only in the most extraordinary circumstances.
 If and once such occurs, a Community Development staff member shall be designated as project liaison and will work in close contact with the applicant and his/her agent(s).
 Once formal plans have been prepared and submitted to the County, the project liaison will oversee an expedited staff development review of the project.
-In so doing, the project liaison may take the necessary steps to schedule a special meeting of the Development Review Committee (DRC), the Planning and Zoning Board and/or the County Commissioners in order to secure timely approvals.
+In so doing, the project liaison may take the necessary steps to schedule a Pre-Application Meeting for Site Plan Review.

 Fees in-lieu of required stormwater retention.
 Following the adoption of the Charlotte Harbor Stormwater Management Plan, individuals who own property in the Charlotte Harbor CRA may be eligible to receive a credit for implementing the stormwater management plan or may be eligible for a payment-in-lieu-of to implement the master plan and share in the use of an off-site publicly owned and maintained stormwater retention area, as the case may be, in exchange for appropriately calculated fees.
 For this incentive to be available, the County must own appropriately designated land within reasonable proximity to the subject property.

 A program will be established to facilitate the implementation of the Comprehensive Stormwater Master Plan once the plan is adopted by the Board of County Commissioners.